barbeque/leako/README.md

 Please note the Leako has, so far, only been constructed and tested in NTSC regions.
 A PAL version would be a very interesting conversion, but would use a chip like a TMS9919 as well as probably some other board changes.

 You will also need a USB power supply and a USB-B cable.
-I recommend using a USB power supply capable of at least 2A - although I have only measured ~450mA in practice, it would not be a bad idea to have some additional headroom.
+I recommend using a USB power supply capable of at least 2A - although I have only measured ~450mA max in practice, it would not be a bad idea to have some additional headroom.
+A lower-quality supply is also likely to introduce more noise.
+I have tested with two models of Anker PowerPort.

 Please also note that at the time of publication, a silicon and fabrication shortage has meant that many parts (for instance, the TI TPS60403 -5V voltage inverter) have become difficult and/or more expensive to locate than when the machine was originally designed.
 Some have been substituted, but there are likely others.